-Most of Mary's work has centered on career and instructional articles as she enjoys the challenge of making often-dry material readable and relevant.
+Most of Mary's work has centered on healthcare, nutrition, educational, career and instructional articles as she enjoys the challenge of making often-dry material readable and relevant.
 Blogs are quickly becoming Mary's specialty in sharing information aimed at reinforcing company branding on a diverse range of topics as needed by her clients.
 Mary also specializes in the short essay, a format that works extremely well for web content, now that search engines are placing more emphasis on quality content over simply stuffing a mediocre article with search words.

 Mary has been writing and drawing for as long as she could hold a pencil and spell.
 In her 'free' time she enjoys creative writing and is currently working on both an herbal guide as well as a children's gardening book.
 She also hikes, kayaks and otherwise works at keeping fit - not easy when sitting much of the day!
 Mary loves gardening, raising herbs and perennials, and enjoys the antics of her resident 'wild pets' (as well as the challenge of keeping them out of her prized vegetables).
 Her favorite recent books include the acclaimed 'Three Cups of Tea' and its sequel 'Stones into Schools' by Greg Mortenson, both of which detail the challenges and successes of bringing educational opportunities for girls in Pakistan and Afghanistan.
 'Half the Sky' by Pulitzer Prize winners Nicholas Kristof and Sheryl WuDunn profiles several Third World women and their triumphs over discrimination, poverty, sexual slavery and educational repression.

 Mary earned her BA in 1989 concentrating in Organizational (Applied) Behavioral Science from the Lombard campus of National-Louis University, based in Evanston, IL.